mercury200Hg/youtube-repeat/README.md

 2. **Enable Repeat**: Click the extension icon in the toolbar to open the popup.
 Check the "Repeat Video" checkbox to enable repeat for the current tab.
 3. **Tooltips**:
    - If the tab is not a YouTube page, a red tooltip will inform you that the URL doesn't match YouTube.
-   - If no video is playing, an orange tooltip will prompt you to play a video before enabling repeat.

 ## Development